ricoderks/second-hardest-cs-thing/README.md

+# Introduction

+The original version can be found [here](https://github.com/IndrajeetPatil/second-hardest-cs-thing).
+I had to reduce it a bit because of time.

 # Dealing with the Second Hardest Thing in Computer Science

 This presentation summarizes my understanding of best practices in naming things for software development.